| |

 red sports car to a sudden stop with a squeal of brakes, and then,

-with an easy swaggering air, climbed out of the seat. |
+with an easy swaggering air, climbed out of the seat. | The very amount of information in

 this sentence could overcome inexperienced readers.
+Ensure meaning in sections - first

 of all the words telling what he was wearing, then that Edward